 Examples of prompt engineering

 Prompts that can be used to create text, images or videos differ significantly from one another.
-However, for all AI websites, targeted prompt engineering allows users to interact more effectively with the respective AI tool and get answers that meet their expectations.
+However, for all AI websites, targeted prompt engineering allows users to interact more effectively with the respective AI tool.

 Here is an example of targeted prompt engineering for text generators: